IT Contractor Job News

 The more sensitive a role is deemed to be, the more rigorous the initial checking process will be before clearance is given.

-These checks are carried out by The Defence Vetting Agency (DVA), which processes around 150,000 National Security Vetting (NSV) checks each year.
+These checks are carried out by the Defence Business Services National Security Vetting (DBS NSV), which processes around 150,000 National Security Vetting (NSV) checks each year.
+The agency used to be known simply as the Defence Vetting Agency until 2011.

 Inevitably, some checks take many weeks to complete, and therefore contractors who already possess unexpired security clearance clearly have a competitive advantage over other applicants.

-Officially, there should not be an advantage, but many agencies still ask for current security clearance for a number or roles.
+Officially, there should not be an advantage, but many agencies still ask for current security clearance for a number of roles.

 However, recruitment agents would say that there is a risk of putting forward non-cleared contractors to some roles, as they may have to wait several months before clearance is given - and if they don't pass the checks, the agency would be forced to start the recruitment process again.